huynhtamhao/coding-guide/docs/guide/db-sql-styleguide.md

 ### Table

-- Must have table name by JapaneseMust have column name by Japanese
+- Must have table name by Japanese
+- Must have column name by Japanese
 - Can comment on the meaning of the table

 ```text